Fujifilm XF 50mm ƒ/2

-It’s an unusual field of view, one that sits somewhere in between the two classic telephoto focal lengths of 50mm and 85mm (FF equivalent field of view).
+It’s an unusual focal length, one that sits somewhere in between the two classic telephoto focal lengths of 50mm and 85mm (FF equivalent).
 I had never shot anything in this range before, and it took some getting used to.

 By the time my second week with it rolled around, I found myself just leaving it on my X-Pro 2 all the time.
 Its unexpected versatility and exceptional optical characteristics won me over.